hardpixel/active-seo/README.md

 ## Configuration

-The install generator will create an initializer, which contains the following:
+The install generator will create an initializer:

 ```ruby
 ActiveSeo.setup do |config|